HubSpot can transform your inbound marketing.

 If you only need Insightly’s CRM, you can pay a lot less.
 This Plus plan starts at $29 a month, the Professional plan at $49 a month, and the Enterprise plan costs $99 a month.

-Our last option on the list of HubSpot competitors is SharpSpring.
-As a platform for marketers and salespeople, SharpSpring also includes a CRM service.
+Our next option on the list of top competitors to HubSpot is SharpSpring.
+As a platform for marketers and sales professionals, SharpSpring also includes a CRM service.

 Here are the features included in their Sales & Marketing platform: